ctag/cpe495/reports/report06.md

 <!---
 Project Status is a review of what was accomplished last week and a descript of where we stand going into this sprint.
 A comparison between goals and actual accomplishments is a good idea.
 -->

+This week we

+* Used the information from our customer meeting to finish the Specifications and Requirements document.

 ### Difficulties Encountered